-The scope of Grays Harbor College Drug Free Campus Board Policy 411 (https://www.ghc.edu/sites/default/files/AboutGHC/documents/policies/411.pdf) also includes language that shows Grays Harbor College complies with the drug and alcohol regulations mandated by the federal highway administration of the US Department of Transportation, along with other applicable federal, stat, and low laws and regulations.
-The institution enforces state underage drinking laws as well as illicit drug use through their procedures laid out in the Student Right To Know and Student Conduct publication (https://www.ghc.edu/student-rights-information) which is made available to all students and employees annually via email, and quarterly thereafter to any new student and/or employee.
+Student Possession, Use and Sale of Alcohol Beverages and Drugs at Grays Harbor College the federal highway administration of the US Department of Transportation, along with other applicable federal, state, and low laws and regulations.
+The institution enforces state underage drinking laws as well as illicit drug use through their procedures laid out in the Student Right To Know and Student Conduct publication which is made available to all students and employees annually via email, and quarterly thereafter to any new student and/or employee.
 RCW 66.44.270 and RCW 66.44.290 address underage issues with alcohol.
-Washington State drug and federal drug laws are identified in the Student Right To Know and Student Conduct publication, as well as in the Washington Administrative Code for conduct at the following link (http://app.leg.wa.gov/WAC/default.aspx?cite=132J-126&full=true).
+Washington State drug and federal drug laws are identified in the Student Right To Know and Student Conduct publication, as well as in the Washington Administrative Code for conduct.